-Answer: There has been a growing need to address evictions due to hoarding, loss of income due to COVID, or caregivers who are drug users/dealers who are not providing the help needed and keeping care receiver isolated.
-Financial abuse of older adults, bankruptcy/debt collection, landlord/tenant disagreements, temporary restraining orders, conservatorship, and estate planning such as wills and trusts, housing security and foreclosures are always tops legal issues.
+Answer: There has been a growing need to address financial abuse of older adults, bankruptcy/debt collection, landlord/tenant disagreements, temporary restraining orders, conservatorship, and estate planning such as wills and trusts, housing security and foreclosures.
 Also refer to answer #3 and #5.